-Check Point Software Technologies is another of the Gartner Leaders.
+Check Point Software Technologies is one of three Gartner Magic Quadrant Leaders.
 It offers a security architecture for defending everything from the cloud to enterprise networks and down to mobile devices.
 The company, founded in 1993, protects more than 100,000 organizations of all sizes.

 Certifications include ICSA labs firewall and IPSEC-Basic, FIPS 140-2, Common Criteria EAL4+, NATO Information Assurance Product Catalogue, Common Criteria Medium Robustness, Defense Information Systems Agency (DoD certification of firewall, VPN, IDS and IPS), Commercial Solutions for Classified Program, IPv6 Ready and VPN Consortium.

 Check Point SandBlast Zero-Day Protection does inspection at the CPU-level to stop attacks before they have a chance to launch.
 There are thousands of vulnerabilities and millions of malware implementations, but there are very few methods that cyber criminals utilize to exploit vulnerabilities.
 The Check Point SandBlast Threat Emulation engine monitors CPU-based instruction flow for exploits attempting to bypass operating system and hardware security controls.
 It conducts further investigation with OS-level threat emulation by intercepting and filtering inbound files and inspecting URLs linked to files within emails by running them in a virtual environment.
 Newly discovered threats are sent to the ThreatCloud intelligence database.
 Each newly discovered threat signature is distributed across the ThreatCloud ecosystem to protect other Check Point connected devices.